Species: Black Sea Bass (Centropristis striata) Location: Tampa, Florida Date: July 13, 2018

 Since California is the largest economy within the United States, that effectively guarantees all products with those chemicals will bear that label, allowing non-Californians to balk.

 So next time you buy those sinkers, thank the Californian lawmakers of the 1980s for keeping you from making a sandwich after organizing your lead sinker collection.
-God knows you’d certainly have done so without government direction from the all-knowing State of California.
+God knows you certainly would have done so without government direction from the all-knowing State of California.

 California has put a lot of stupid laws on the books.